This job is sometimes referred to by alternative titles

 Useful experience for tailors/dressmakers includes:

-- work in the clothing industry
+- work in a clothing factory or workroom.

 Find out more about training